xi/voterunner/README.md

 ### change the Graph

 These messages will be broadcasted to all sockets which are registered to the same topic as the one emitting in.
-The emitting socket must obmit the id because it was already set when registering.
+The emitting socket must omit the id because it was already set when registering.

 `createNode([id], [fn])`